cliffordcarnmo/micron-mvc/README.md

 # micron-mvc
-An extremely minimal MVC framework for PHP that consists of two files:
+An extremely minimal MVC workflow for PHP that consists of two files:

 `.htaccess` and `index.php`